jet/propulsion/README.md

 #### Conclusion/comparison checklist

 The things Propulsion in general accomplishes in the projections space:
+- Uniform dashboards for throughput, successes vs failures, and latency distributions over CosmosDB, EventStoreDB, Kafka and generic Feeds
-- make reading, checkpointing, parsing and running independent async things (all big perf boosts with Cosmos, less relevant for ESDB)
+- make reading, checkpointing, parsing and running independent asynchronous activities (all big perf boosts with Cosmos, less relevant for EventStoreDB)
-- allow handlers to handle all accumulated items for a stream as a batch if desired
+- allow handlers to handle backlog of accumulated items for a stream as a batch if desired
 - concurrency across streams
-- (for Cosmos, but could be achieved for ESDB), provide for running multiple instances of consumers leasing physical partitions roughly how Kafka does it (aka the ChangeFeedProcessor lease management - Propulsion just wraps that and does not seek to impose any significant semantics on top of that)
+- (for Cosmos, but could be achieved for EventStoreDB) provides for running multiple instances of consumers leasing physical partitions roughly how Kafka does it (aka the ChangeFeedProcessor lease management - Propulsion just wraps that and does not seek to impose any significant semantics on top of that)
-- provide good instrumentation as to latency, errors, throughput in a pluggable way [akin to how Equinox does stuff (e.g. it has a Prometheus plugin)]
+- provide good instrumentation as to latency, errors, throughput in a pluggable way akin to how Equinox does stuff (e.g. it has a Prometheus support)
-- good stories for isolating from specific drivers - i.e., there will be a Propulsion.CosmosDb which allows you to run identical consumer code using the V3 SDK instead of the V2 one (akin to how it will at some point provide a .EventStoreDb using gRPC to go with the V5 SDK based .EventStore :wink:)
+- good stories for isolating from specific drivers - i.e., there's `Propulsion.Cosmos` (using the V2 SDK) and a `Propulsion.CosmosStore` (for the V3 SDK) with close-to-identical interfaces (at some point there'll be a `Propulsion.EventStoreDb` using the gRPC-based SDKs to go with the V5 SDK-based `Propulsion.EventStore`)
 - handlers/reactors/the projections can be ported to .Cosmos by swapping driver modules; similar to how Equinox.Cosmos vs Equinox.EventStore provides a common programming model despite the underpinnings being fundamentally quite different in nature
-- Kafka reading and writing generally fits within the same patterns - i.e. if you want to push CosmosDb CFP output to Kafka and consume over that as a 'longer wire' thing without placing extra load on the source if you e.g. have 50 consumers, that's just an extra 250 line dotnet new proProjector app, and a tweak to ~30 lines of consumer app wireup to connect to Kafka instead of Cosmos
+- Kafka reading and writing generally fits within the same patterns - i.e. if you want to push CosmosDb CFP output to Kafka and consume over that as a 'longer wire' thing without placing extra load on the source if you e.g. have 50 consumers, that's just an extra 250 line `dotnet new proProjector` app, and a tweak to ~30 lines of consumer app wireup to connect to Kafka instead of Cosmos
-- Uniform dashboards for throughput and alerting for stuck projectors over Cosmos, EventStore, Kafka

-Things ESDB's# subscriptions can do that are not covered in Propulsion (highlights, by no means a complete list):
+Things ESDB's subscriptions can do that are not covered in Propulsion (highlights, by no means a complete list):
 - `$et-`, `$ec-` streams
-- honoring the global `$all` order
+- honoring the full `$all` order
-- stacks more things - ESDB is a well designed purpose based solution used by thousands of systems with a massive mix of throughput and complexity constraints
+- stacks more things - EventStoreDB is a well designed purpose-built solution used by thousands of systems with a massive mix of throughput and complexity constraints

 ### What's the deal with the history of this repo?